 A bit flat.
 Nothing on the Moulin Rouge! version.
 Kurt and Blaine’s voices do complement each other, especially when they harmonize, but I prefer it on tracks such as their cover of Pink’s "Perfect".
 Santana’s bluntness after the performance is more fun than the song.
 B-

 Old Time Rock & Roll / Danger Zone

 Costumes, remixed beat, instrumentals, choreography, all wonderful.
 I preferred the pilot outfits to the white-shirt-and-white-socks-with-aviators combination sported by Sam, Ryder and Jake, but kudos to them for wearing such potentially embarrassing outfits with such a straight face.
 Exuberant, unassuming, unadulterated fun, truly worthy of the show’s title.
 A

 Diamonds are a Girls Best Friend / Material Girl

-Bonus points for Kitty’s cheeky advice to Marley just before the song started: "Boys are like lumps of coal; they're dirty and cheap and get hot when they're rubbed but some turn into diamonds, so collect as many as you can" A
+Bonus points for Kitty’s Machiavellian advice to Marley just before the song started: "Boys are like lumps of coal; they're dirty and cheap and get hot when they're rubbed but some turn into diamonds, so collect as many as you can".
+A

 In Your Eyes